Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* the punctual light is far too bright!
+Maybe falloff issue? don't need punctual lights though so just get the spherical area lights working.
+ * then quads!

+* rework the tracing loop, it's confusing to follow and I'm pretty sure if it hits max loop count it doesn't shade the final point!

+* get better RNG from here? http://simonstechblog.blogspot.com/2018/06/simple-gpu-path-tracer.html?m=1

 * when you have sphere explicit light sampling working, hide the quad light for a run to see how it works w/o any other lighting.

 * i need to make it so quads are either lights or not, and contribute to albedo or emissive but never both